Brightspace, Teams, Zoom…here’s a place to help you get started

-- If your instructor is shifting to Brightspace for instruction
+- If your instructor is using Brightspace for instruction

-- If your instructor is shifting to Office 365 for sharing instructional materials
+- If your instructor is using Office 365 for sharing instructional materials

-- If your instructor is shifting to Zoom for instruction
+- If your instructor is using Zoom for instruction

 - If you have other tech questions